Blendify/blender-manual/trunk/blender_docs/manual/editors/vse/sequencer/strips/effects/alpha_over_under_overdrop.rst

 The result is your model doing whatever as if it was part of the movie.
 The :menuselection:`Edit Strip --> Opacity` controls how much the foreground is mixed over the background, fading in the foreground on top of the background.
-The colors of transparent foreground image areas is ignored and does not change the color of the background.
+The colors of transparent foreground image areas are ignored and do not change the color of the background.

 .. _bpy.types.AlphaOverSequence: